raven-dev-ops/e-commerce-backend/README.md

 The API will be available at `http://127.0.0.1:8000/`.

 ## Developer Onboarding

+> These steps apply only to authorized collaborators.
+If you have not received explicit permission from the owner, you are not allowed to use this codebase or fork the repository (including private forks).

 New contributors can get started quickly by following these steps: